Have You Heard the Good News?

 The Titleist

-by Formerly Philly… This is the story of Ricky Rude.
+#philiployd #realwritersmarket… This is the story of Ricky Rude.
 Or maybe it’s the story of Benyomen Fishenshitz.
 Either way, it all starts with Ricky.
 You see, Ricky was this six-year old I knew way back in Kindergarten.
 Ricky was one of those kids who had a nickname for everyone.
-He was the kind of…
+He was the kind of bully…

 happy endings